A John Cage Compendium: Films (Last modified 1 January 2022)

 .
 Conceived by

 Corber, Mitch 1990.
 John Cage: Man and Myth.
-Distributed by Thin Air Video, videotape, 60 minutes.
+New York: Thin Air Video, videotape, 60 minutes.
 Features interviews with Cage, Glenn Branca, Philip Glass, Richard Kostelanetz, and many others; music by Cage and Stuart Sherman.

 Davidovich, Jaime and Steve Lawrence 1978.
 John Cage Reads from 36 Mesostics re and not re Duchamp.
 New York: SoHo Television, videotape, color, sound, 28 minutes.
 Features Cage reading 36 Mesostics re and not re Duchamp, 20 March 1978.